Computable analysis on the space of marked groups: Correspondence between Borel and effective Borel hierarchies

-Again, this shows that the set of virtually nilpotent groups is $\Lambda_{WP}$-semi-decidable, and analyzing the algorithm given by Lemma \ref{lem:SemiDecidable and quotients}, we see that the set of virtually nilpotent groups is open in $\mathcal{G}$. \end{proof} Note that we have chosen those two properties because they both admit equivalent definitions in terms of asymptotic geometry: by a well-known theorem of Gromov \cite{Gromov1981}, a group is virtually nilpotent if and only if it has polynomial growth, and a group is virtually cyclic if and only if it has zero or two \emph{ends}, in the sense of Stallings \cite{Hopf1943,Freudenthal1944}.
-It is thus remarkable that both of these properties can be recognized thanks to only finitely many relations. \begin{cor} The set of polycyclic groups is open in $\mathcal{G}$ and $\Lambda_{WP}$-semi-decidable. \end{cor}
+\begin{proof} Apply Lemma \ref{lem:SemiDecidable and quotients} with $P$ being the set of nilpotent groups and $Q$ the set of finite groups. \end{proof} Note that we have chosen these two properties because they both admit equivalent definitions in terms of asymptotic geometry: by a well-known theorem of Gromov \cite{Gromov1981}, a group is virtually nilpotent if and only if it has polynomial growth, and a group is virtually cyclic if and only if it has zero or two \emph{ends}, in the sense of Stallings \cite{Hopf1943,Freudenthal1944}.
+It is thus remarkable that both of these properties can be recognized thanks to only finitely many relations. \begin{cor} The set of polycyclic groups is open in $\mathcal{G}$ and $\rho_{WP}$-semi-decidable. \end{cor}

-\begin{proof} (Sketch) Iterate Lemma \ref{lem:SemiDecidable and quotients} with $Q$ being the set of cyclic groups, and $P$ being the set polycyclic groups with a subnormal series of length $n$, to obtain the result.
+\begin{proof} (Sketch) Iterate Lemma \ref{lem:SemiDecidable and quotients} with $Q$ being the set of cyclic groups, and $P$ being the set polycyclic groups with a subnormal series of length $n$, to obtain the result. \end{proof}

-We leave it to the reader to prove that this proof also gives the fact that the set of polycyclic groups is open in $\mathcal{G}$. \end{proof}